In the case of mixing heroin and alcohol, one plus one does not equal two.

 In other words, these two substances, when taken at the same time, multiply the resulting effect.
 Heroin plus alcohol often leads to much more dire—and often fatal—consequences.

-Dangers of Mixing Alcohol and Heroin
+The Dangers of Mixing Heroin with Alcohol

 The overwhelming majority of heroin overdoses are caused by combining heroin with alcohol or other drugs, especially sedatives.
 This is because both heroin and alcohol are depressants, meaning they lower blood pressure, heart rate, and respiratory output (i.e. slows breathing).
 In other words, heroin and alcohol bring bodily functions to a slow crawl and risk permanent cessation of systems altogether.